Elements-Agency/benjaminjyoung/content/artwork/frys-tree/index.md

 date: 2024-01-19
 title: Fry's Tree
 description: Fry's Tree is the lone tree at Fry Family Park, that stands out in the field's skyline, during an after sunset walk through the park.
-alt: In this evocative water color painting by Ben Young, a majestic tree stands prominently against a dusky sky, its intricate branches silhouetted by the soft glow of twilight.
+alt: In this evocative watercolor painting by Ben Young, a majestic tree stands prominently against a dusky sky, its intricate branches silhouetted by the soft glow of twilight.
-author: Benjamin J. Young
+author: Ben Young

 progress: Painted with a watercolor paint set, eventually adding some gouache in to the darker elements, on cold press wood pulp watercolor paper, that I had to tape down (and thus the white trim border).
 This painting took way longer than I wanted it too.
 It took many layers to get the right color and value.
 I had to mix in gouache with the watercolors to sometimes get the opaque I desired.
 I began to tire of working on it, so the progress stretched out.
 By the time I decided for forcefully wrap it up, I felt my skills have drastically improved and the base of the painting did not meet my standards.